ValoCookie/osu-Requests/README.md

 You can choose your preferred client from **Preferences**.

 When a queued map is opened, osu!
-Requests can remove that exact map from the **active queue** while keeping it safely stored in **History**.
+Requests removes that exact map from the **active queue** after a short safety delay while keeping it safely stored in **History**.

-There is a short safety delay before the request advances so the map has time to open correctly before the queue changes.

 The app also watches supported osu!stable/lazer client activity so it can detect when a queued beatmap link is opened from inside osu! itself.